smithc6136/pandas-challenge/README.md

 * % Passing Math (The percentage of students that passed math.)
 * % Passing Reading (The percentage of students that passed reading.)
 * % Overall Passing (The percentage of students that passed math and reading.)

+### School Summary
+Create an overview table that summarizes key metrics about each school, including:
+* School Name
+* School Type
+* Total Students
+* Total School Budget
+* Per Student Budget
+* Average Math Score
+* Average Reading Score
+* % Passing Math (The percentage of students that passed math.)
+* % Passing Reading (The percentage of students that passed reading.)
+* % Overall Passing (The percentage of students that passed math and reading.)